-Research indicates that senior executives who have personal experience with a merger or acquisitions (and the benefit of hindsight!) rate under-estimating the importance and difficulty of integrating the two cultures as a major cause of M&A disappointments.
+Research indicates that senior executives with personal experience in a merger or acquisitions (and the benefit of hindsight!) rate underestimating the importance and difficulty of integrating the two cultures as a major cause of M&A disappointments.

 What Is "Cultural Integration"?

 "How we get things done around here" is a short yet evocative definition of culture.
 It is applicable to corporate culture because it focuses on the how of accomplishing productive work day after day.

 When two firms combine, deal-makers and process managers are careful to integrate the formal, explicit rules and policies that previously governed each separate firm.
 But it's easy to overlook the two sets of informal practices and implicit norms and values that have silently guided the how of employees' daily work as they interacted with colleagues, customers, suppliers, and other stakeholders in their original firms.
 It is these intangible factors that "cultural integration" addresses.